Skip to main content

 .returning(["rows"]);

-$id, $label, $from, $to, and $distance are virtual fields: they are always available even though they are not declared on your schema. $from/$to appear on edge streams; $distance appears on vector / text search hits.
+$id, $label, $from, $to, $distance, and $score are virtual fields: they are always available even though they are not declared on your schema. $from/$to appear on edge streams; $distance/$score appear on ranked vector / text hits.
+Filtered values(...) and valueMap(...) also accept dotted paths into object properties, such as metadata.externalID. valueMap(null) returns stored top-level properties as-is and does not flatten nested objects.
+When you request a dotted path explicitly, the returned object is keyed by the requested source string unless you rename it with project(...).

 .project(...) with renames and expressions